Best Dog Books for Kids

 There is trouble brewing in the Louisiana swamp — Bowser can smell it.
 Bowser is a very handsome and only slightly slobbery dog, and he can smell lots of things.
 Like bacon.
 And rawhide chews!
 And the sweat on humans when they’re lying.

-I LOVE this story.
-From his beginnings as a maltreated German police dog to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope along with false accusations and jail time.
+From his beginnings as a maltreated German police dog to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope, along with false accusations and jail time.
+(Sensitive readers might not like these parts!)
 Readers will zip through this heart-warming story with fascination; dog lovers will be extra impressed with this German Shepard’s incredible story.
-Fantastic black-and-white illustrations throughout and easier text, make me think this is about 2nd or 3rd-grade reading level.

 Sunny’s whole life is turned upside down when her owner brings home a new sister, Rosy.
 It’s hard to share her owner’s time, and especially hard to share her toys.
 Adorable illustrations show these personality-filled pugs who eventually develop a solid sister bond while looking for Sunny’s lost Mr. Bunny toy.
 The text is quite simple.